Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab09-test-deploy.md

----
-lab:
-    title: 'Lab 07: Test & Deploy'
-    module: 'Module 07: Testing & deployment'
----

-> **NOTE**
->
-> Effective November 2020:
+# Course Introduction

 > - Common Data Service has been renamed to Microsoft Dataverse.
 [Learn more](https://aka.ms/PAuAppBlog)
 > - Some terminology in Microsoft Dataverse has been updated.
 For example, *entity* is now *table* and *field* is now *column*.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2147247)
->

 # Lab 07: Test & Deploy

 In this lab you will complete solution configuration by adding security roles for the users.
 Then you will verify, test, and deploy the solution in the production environment.

-## What you will learn

-  - How to deploy a solution to another environment

-## High-level lab steps
+## Lab Objectives
+In this lab, you will complete the following tasks:

-  - Exercise 1 – Create security roles for users
+- Exercise 1: Create security roles for users

-      - Company 311 User – read all on Building, user owned on Problem Reports

-      - Company 311 Admin – All access for Buildings, Departments, Problem Reports

-      - Associate Company 311 Admin role with model-driven app

-  - Exercise 2 – Run solution checker
+- Exercise 2: Run solution checker

-  - Exercise 3 – Use Test Studio to create test case for submitting problem (ok to not include image)
+- Exercise 3: Use Test Studio to create test case for submitting problem (ok to not include image)

-  - Exercise 4 – Export and import solution
+- Exercise 4: Export and import solution
 - Exercise 5: Add existing flow to solution

 ## Prerequisites